omitobi/laravel-habitue/readme.md

 ## Usage

-You can use within a class...:
+You can call it simply statically:

 ```php
 use Habitue\Habitue;